wwldavid/Phase-4-Security-Testing-/README.md

     Parse only application/json and remove urlencoded parsing to prevent form data from being treated as valid JSON (helps mitigate CSRF). helmet + app.disable("x-powered-by") to enhance security header settings.

+### Lesson learned:

+1. Validate everything on the server
+   Client-side limits like input length are helpful but not enough.
+We found that without proper server checks, attackers can bypass restrictions or do NoSQL injection.
+Always check input types and filter out suspicious characters on the backend.
+2. Don’t forget await in async code
+   Missing await in password verification caused a big security hole — it skipped the password check!
+Handling async properly is critical, especially in security logic.
+3. Sanitize user input to avoid XSS
+   User comments weren’t cleaned, so scripts could be stored and run later (stored XSS).
+We need to sanitize or escape inputs to block this.

 ### Security testing of the upload functionality (manual + automated)

 1. Authentication / Access Control